Baloch–Kurdish relations: History

 Mir Gul Khan Nasir and Longworth Dames asserted that the Baloch and Kurds had the same exact origin, with the distinctions emerging after the Baloch migrated to what later became Balochistan.
-Gul Khan Nasir claimed that the ancestors of the Baloch and Kurds lived as one people in the Alborz mountains until a group of them fought against Nosherwan.
-The group became the Baloch, and Nosherwan killed 200,000 Baloch until they fled the Alborz mountains and migrated to Balochistan in groups.
-The first group migrated to Kalat, Mastung, and Khuzdar, and became the Brahui.
-The second group migrated to Sistan and Kerman and became the Narohi.
-The third group migrated initially to Aleppo but later settled for Makran and became the Rind.
+Gul Khan Nasir claimed that the ancestors of the Baloch and Kurds lived as one people in the Alborz mountains until a group of them fought against Nosherwan, and Nosherwan killed 200,000 Baloch until they fled the Alborz mountains and migrated to Balochistan in groups.
 Janmahmad Dashti, Baloch academic, stated that "The Kurds are from the same origin as that of Baloch.
 The period of their migration from the Caspian region may be a few centuries earlier than the Baloch who followed at a later period; but instead of going to their people in Zagros mountainous region, outskirts of Mesopotamia, they headed towards east.
 Linguistically and culturally they must have been from the same stock."
 Nasir Dashti asserted that the Baloch and Kurds descended from the Balashchik and Cyrti, two closely allied tribal groups of the same Median origin living in the same region near the Alborz mountains.
 When the Balashchik left their homeland of Balasagan and migrated to what later became Balochistan, many Cyrti accompanied them and fully merged into them.
 According to Dashti, many of the proto-Baloch in Kerman, south Makran, and Bashkard were called Cyrtici and were likely the descendants of the Cyrti who migrated with the Balashchik, leading many historians to further link them to the people known as Kuch, who were mentioned towards the end of the Sasanian era as the Kuch and Baluch.
 Balasagan historically had a known and well documented Kurdish community during the late Sasanian and early Islamic era.
 Mir Ghaus Bakhsh Bizenjo claimed that the Baloch and Brahui were the same people, and that the only difference was language, with Brahui having some Dravidian influence, adding a possibility that the Brahui adopted the language of the older inhabitants when they migrated to their land.
-He claimed that the Mengals were not Mongols, the Brahui were not Dravidian, but that they were ethnically Baloch just like all other Baloch.
-He then claimed that the Baloch settled in Balochistan in three waves, the first being the Narohi who settled in Sistan, followed by the Brahui who settled in Jhalawan, followed by the Rind.
+He claimed that the Mengals were not Mongols, the Brahui were not Dravidian, but that they were ethnically Baloch.
 He then stated that despite the geographical distance, the closest people to the Baloch were the Kurds, and that the two people were the same and one nation, but that he could not say which tribe was the progenitor, and the split happened after the Baloch left the Alborz mountains.
 21st century genetic evidence showed that Brahuis were indistinguishable from the Baloch and distant from Dravidian speakers.
-There was a common belief the original language of the Brahuis was known as Kurdgali, which was closer to Balochi, and that the Brahui language was a Dravidian language spoken by the indigenous people of Kalat valley, which was later adopted by the Baloch tribes who spoke Balochi and Brahui tribes who spoke Kurdgali when they settled.